iwd32900/recipes/recipes/pot-pie.md

 Watch for noodles sticking to the bottom of the pot.
 The pot pie should end up as a thick stew.
 If it gets too thick, thin it with additional water or chicken broth.

+Simmer for about 20 min after adding the last noodles.
+Traditional accompaniments are cole slaw and dill pickles.